 Dear Mathematics Student:

-Since 1977 I have directed thirty-six summer undergraduate research
+Since 1977 I have directed thirty-seven summer undergraduate research

 grants from the National Science Foundation and the National Security